 c) Understand the basic aims and principles of Guiding.

-Given the level that Commonwealth Award is at - the age group it is for and the level of effort expected from candidates, the last thing I want to do is supply chunks of text which people can just copy and paste verbatim to put in front of an assessor, giving the impression that it was all their own research work, when it was actually my hard work and hours of research!
-So, although much of the information you would need to use to answer the clause effectively is available in this site, I'd rather people had to actually read through the site and pick out for themselves the bits they consider relevant, and to have found and read some of the other history books and history sources listed too, not just rely on my having done it and interpreted it all for them ;-) Maybe the things they consider relevant are different to what I consider relevant?
+Given the level that Commonwealth Award is at - the age group it is for and the level of effort expected from candidates, the last thing I want to do is supply chunks of text which people can just copy and paste verbatim to put in front of an assessor, giving that assessor the impression that it was all their own research work, when it was actually my hard work and many hours of research!
+So, although much of the information you would need to use to answer the clause effectively is available in this site, I'd rather people had to actually read through the site and pick out for themselves the bits they consider relevant to talk about, and to have found and read some of the other history books and history sources listed too, not just rely on my having read them and interpreted it all for them ;-) Maybe the things they would consider relevant are somewhat different to what I consider relevant?

-I also think that, as part of your research, you should be able to talk about more than just the national picture - not just mention how Guiding started in the UK, or in your Country as a whole, as given in whichever of those books you studied - but should also be able to say something of how it got started in your particular district, town or village - can you find out when your current unit started, perhaps also who the first leaders were?
+I also think that, as part of your research, you should be able to talk about more than just the national picture - not just mention how Guiding started in the UK, or in your Country, as given in whichever of those books you studied - but should also be able to say something of how it got started in your particular district, town or village - can you find out when your current unit started and why, perhaps also who the first leaders were?
 What about your Guide Company, Brownie Pack or Rainbow Unit?
 Were there any units in your area before or during World War 1 or 2?
-Were local units involved in any war service in WW1 or WW2 - if so what did they do, did they have Guiders during the war or were they run by PLs?
-Or is your unit a younger one, with the possibility that you could get to meet one of the founding members and find out from her what it was like when it first started - or maybe that's a story you can tell first-hand, and record now, for future generations to discover?
-Your County Secretary and County Archivist will be able to give you some information to start the hunt for your unit's roots . . . and it will show that you have done some research work of your own.
+Were local units involved in any war service in WW1 or WW2 - if so, what did they do, did they have Guiders during the war or were they run by PLs?
+Or is your unit a younger one, with the possibility that you could get to meet one of the founding members and find out from her what it was like when it first started - or maybe that's a story you can tell first-hand, and record now for future generations to discover?
+Your County Secretary and County Archivist will be able to give you some information to start the hunt for your unit's roots if your Leader doesn't know . . . and it will show that you have done some research work of your own.

-So for this clause the basis you would have to elaborate on is Robert Baden-Powell the national hero and national celebrity, his return to the UK following the siege of Mafeking, his awareness of youngsters being turned down for army service in the Boer war due to their poor health, his involvement with existing youth clubs and organisations such as the Boys' Brigade, his idea for getting youths off street corners, his experimental camp, his book "Scouting for Boys", it's readership, the first Girl Scout Patrols and how they were accepted both in many areas and by Robert himself, "The Scout" magazine, media reaction to mixed activities forcing the split, the book Agnes wrote "How Girls . . . ", and the spread of Guiding to other countries - official starting dates in other countries were:
+So for this clause the basis you would have to elaborate on is Robert Baden-Powell the national hero and national celebrity, his return to the UK following the siege of Mafeking, his awareness of youngsters being turned down for army service in the Boer war due to their poor health, his involvement with existing youth clubs and organisations such as the Boys' Brigade, his idea for getting youths off street corners, his experimental camp, his book "Scouting for Boys", it's readership, the first Girl Scout Patrols and how they were accepted both in many areas and by Robert himself, "The Scout" magazine, public and media reaction to mixed activities, the splitting off of Girl Guides in 1910, the book Agnes wrote "How Girls . . . ", and the spread of Guiding to other countries - official starting dates in other countries were:

 1910: Canada, Denmark, Finland, New Zealand, Poland, South Africa, Sweden, United Kingdom